 Prism offers fitting a mixed effects model to analyze repeated measures data with missing values.

-The mixed effects model approach is very general and can be used (in general, not in Prism) to analyze a wide variety of experimental designs.
+The mixed effects model approach is very general and can be used to analyze a wide variety of experimental designs.
 Many books have been written on the mixed effects model.
 Because of this versatility, the mixed effects model approach (in general) is not for beginners.

-Prism 8 fits the mixed effects model for repeated measures data.
+That said, Prism is able to fit a mixed effects model to repeated measures data.
 Prism uses a mixed effects model approach that gives the same results as repeated measures ANOVA if there are no missing values, and comparable results when there are missing values.
+One exception here is if the variance of the random effect in the mixed effects model is zero or negative.
+In these cases, the results of the mixed effects model and the repeated-measures ANOVA will differ.

 Prism uses the mixed effects model in only this one context.
 You don't have to, or get to, define a covariance matrix.
 You can't add a covariate.
 You can't compare alternative mixed effects models.
 You can't do mixed effects model regression.